Grep: Implementations

 The software Adobe InDesign has functions GREP (since CS3 version (2007)), in the find/change dialog box "GREP" tab, and introduced with InDesign CS4 in paragraph styles "GREP styles".

 agrep

+agrep (approximate grep) is an open-source approximate string matching program, developed by Udi Manber and Sun Wu between 1988 and 1991, for use with the Unix operating system.
+It was later ported to OS/2, DOS, and Windows.

-agrep (approximate grep) matches even when the text only approximately fits the search pattern.
+agrep matches even when the text only approximately fits the search pattern.

 This following invocation finds netmasks in file myfile, but also any other word that can be derived from it, given no more than two substitutions.